InjectiveLabs/api-exchange-docs/source/includes/_changelog.md

 # Change Log

+## 2025-11-10
+- Updated all messages to reflect the changes included in the chain version 1.17.0, and the Indexer for that chain version
+- Python SDK v1.12.0
+- Go SDK v1.59.0

 ## 2025-09-24
 - Updated all messages to reflect the changes included in the chain version 1.16.4, and the Indexer for that chain version
 - Python SDK v1.11.2